gbabichev/Dell-7040-SFF-Hackintosh-OpenCore/readme.md

 - Required Kext's for loading Ethernet, WiFi, Bluetooth, and unsupported NVME SSD's
 - USB Map file, to ensure all USB ports work in USB3.0 & USB 2.0 Mode

+### Known Issues
+If you put the machine to sleep, when it wakes monitors will not wake.
+This is a known issue, with no fix.
+I have gotten around this by disabling sleep inside macOS.
+Credit to [pwnsdx](https://gist.github.com/pwnsdx/2ae98341e7e5e64d32b734b871614915)
+# To disable sleep
+sudo pmset -a sleep 0; sudo pmset -a hibernatemode 0; sudo pmset -a disablesleep 1;

 ### Hardware
 **CPU**: Intel Core i5-6500T
 **iGPU**: Intel HD Graphics 530